 euramet

 EURAMET e.V. follows on from the EUROMET association founded in Madrid in September 1987.
 EUROMET originally included the national metrology institutes of the countries of the European Union and the European Free Trade Association (EFTA).
-It then integrated, as and when they joined, the new member countries of the European Union.
-Other countries, not yet members of the European Union at that time, were also full members of EUROMET, such as Turkey and Serbia, for example.
+It then integrated, as and when they joined, the new member countries NMIs of the European Union.
+Other NMIs of countries, not yet members of the European Union at that time, were also full members of EUROMET, such as Turkey and Serbia, for example.
 EUROMET was dissolved in June 2007, and all its activities were transferred to EURAMET.

 EURAMET was set up to develop cooperation of all kinds between the national metrology institutes of Western Europe (NMIs) and to ensure efficient use of available metrology resources.
 Since its creation, EURAMET has focused on cooperation in research and development.